 On the island, there are 172 bird species, of which 103 are declared rare.
-Among them are the white-tailed eagle, great white heron, black stork, Eurasian eagle-owl and Saker falcon.
+Among them are the white-tailed eagle, the great white heron, the black stork, the Eurasian eagle-owl and the Saker falcon.

-Krcedin Island is one of the largest remaining natural pastures in the Podunavlje, known for the traditional stock breeding, with only basic human interference.
+Krcedin Island is one of the largest remaining natural ponds in the Danube region, known for traditional stock breeding, with only basic human interference.

-The villagers from Krčedin were the first who began transporting their livestock to the island, by the ferries, in the 19th century.
-The animals are transported in the early spring and left until the late autumn to live completely free as the island is uninhabited, without natural predators and with the preserved natural habitat since it is undisturbed by the urban development.
+The villagers from Krčedin were the first who started transporting their livestock to the island, by the ferries, in the 19th century.
+The animals are transported in early spring and left until late autumn to live completely free as the island is uninhabited, without natural predators and with the preserved natural habitat since it is not disturbed by urban development.

 Things to do in Krčedin Island

-Below you can find all mentioned places in Vojvodina on the map
+Below you can find all the mentioned places in Vojvodina on the map